School Council

 The Allansford & District PS School Council plays a significant role in the life of the school and is one of the many ways you may become involved in the life of the school.

 School Council is the major governing body of the school.
-It comprises of elected parents and department staff whom, as representatives of the school community meet throughout the year, to decide future directions for the school and oversee operations.
+It comprises elected parents and department staff who, as representatives of the school community, meet throughout the year to decide future directions for the school and oversee operations.

-If being on school council appeals to you, we suggest you have a chat to one of our current councillors or contact our school principal.
+If being on school council appeals to you, please speak with one of our current councillors or contact our school principal.
 You might also wish to visit the DE website.

 Secretary: Kirsty Van Ginneken